MystenLabs/sui/external-crates/move/crates/move-analyzer/editors/code/README.md

-If your `move-analyzer` binary is in a different directory than the default one (`~/.sui/bin` on macOS or Linux, or `C:\Users\USER\.sui\bin` on Windows), you may have the extension look for the binary at this new location by using VSCode's settings (`⌘,` on macOS, or use the menu item *Code > Preferences > Settings*).
-Search for the `move.server.path` workspace setting, set it to the new location of the `move-analyzer` binary, and restart VSCode.
+If your `move-analyzer` binary is in a different directory than the default one (`~/.sui/bin` on macOS or Linux, or `C:\Users\USER\.sui\bin` on Windows), you may have the extension look for the binary at this new location using VSCode's settings (`⌘,` on macOS, or use the menu item *Code > Preferences > Settings*).
+Search for the `move.server.path` user setting, set it to the new location of the `move-analyzer` binary, and restart VSCode.

 ## What if advanced features (e.g., go to def) do not work, particularly after re-install or upgrade